BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Komosia23/README.md

 use clear and concise language, avoid jargon, break down complex ideas into smaller chunks, provide context and examples, use descriptive headings, include visual aids where appropriate, and ensure proper color contrast, while also utilizing alt text for images to explain visual content to screen reader users

 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?
+uses language that is more readily understood by a wider audience, reducing the cognitive effort needed to process the information

 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?
 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?
 ## 9. How do headings and subheadings improve the readability and organization of technical documents?